Logan-Sol/Dolphin-Image-Resize-ServiceMenu/README.md

 How It Works

+image_context_menu.sh installs a KDE Dolphin ServiceMenu and a small resize script.

+The ServiceMenu defines the available resize actions:

+25%
+50%
+75%
+150%
+200%

-The Dolphin ServiceMenu passes the selected image files to resize-image.sh together with the requested percentage.
+When an action is selected, Dolphin passes the selected image file(s) to:

+~/.local/share/dolphin-scripts/resize-image.sh

-ImageMagick performs the resize:
+The script uses ImageMagick to perform the resize.

+ImageMagick 7:

 magick "$file" -resize "${percent}%" "$output"

-or, on older ImageMagick installations:
+ImageMagick 6:

 convert "$file" -resize "${percent}%" "$output"

-The output filename is generated automatically:

-original.jpg
-→ original_50pct.jpg
+Multiple Images

+Multiple images can be selected in Dolphin and resized together.

+Each image receives a new filename based on the selected percentage.

+For example:

+photo1.jpg
+photo2.jpg
+photo3.png

+with Resize 50% produces:

+photo1_50pct.jpg
+photo2_50pct.jpg
+photo3_50pct.png

 Safety

-The tool does not require sudo during normal operation and does not modify the original image.
+The script does not require sudo during normal operation.

+It does not overwrite the original images.

-It only creates files inside the same directory as the selected image.
+The resized files are created in the same directory as the originals.

+No files are downloaded and no network connection is required.

+Files

+The repository contains:

+dolphin-image-resize/
+├── README.md
+└── image_context_menu.sh

+Running image_context_menu.sh creates the required Dolphin ServiceMenu and resize script automatically.

 License